al-caveman/cavemancms/content_raw/ontological_argument_godel/article.md

 text      :A property $b$ is good for $x$ if helps maximizing $x$'s
            survivability[detailselsewhere].

 [godel] didn't define what's positive.
-I dunno why.
+Some say he didn't because he felt it i subjectively/morally agreed upon.
+But I already did the work of defining subjectively/morally poisitive things.
 IMO it's easy to show what's _positive_ by linking it to _good_ as I did earlier[detailselsewhere]:

 [!positive][!good]